SpiegieMon/Spiegiemon_piedition/README.md

 # Contrubution

-If you want to contrubute to this Project, you are welcome to fork this repository and submit a pull request.
+If you want to contribute to this Project, you are welcome to fork this repository and submit a pull request.